GaloisInc/strangeloop2017-saw/slides/strangeloop-saw.md

     * Arrays of arbitrary size

+    * Uninterpreted functions

 # Automated Verification vs. Testing

 * Advantages

-    * Ensures that you will test *all possible* input values
+    * Ensures that you will test \alert{all possible} input values

     * Sometimes faster than testing